 The developer has used a documented model of the TOE life-cycle.
-Therefore the verdict PASS is assigned to ALC LCD.1.
+Therefore the verdict PASS is assigned to ALC_LCD.1.

-The developer has used well-defined development tools (e.g. programming languages or computer-aided design (CAD) systems) that yield consistent and predictable results, and implementation standards have been applied.
+The developer has used well-defined development tools that yield consistent and predictable results, and implementation standards have been applied.
 Therefore the verdict PASS is assigned to ALC_TAT.2.